The Dilated Eye Exam: Why It's So Important

 - If you are a diabetic woman considering pregnancy, it is recommended to have an exam prior to conception or early in the first trimester.

-As part of a comprehensive eye examination, pupil dilation is very important at revealing the status of your optic nerve and retina, and is critical to preventing and treating eye conditions that could potentially lead to vision loss.
+As part of a comprehensive eye examination, pupil dilation is very important to reveal the status of your optic nerve and retina and is critical to preventing and treating eye conditions that could potentially lead to vision loss.

 - Glaucoma Toolkit (Information to Help You Understand and Manage Glaucoma)